ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 Your data may be transferred to and processed in countries other than your country of residence.
 We ensure appropriate safeguards are in place for international transfers, including:
 - Standard Contractual Clauses for EU data transfers
 - Adequacy decisions where applicable
-- Appropriate technical and organizational measures to protect your data
+- Appropriate organizational and security measures to protect your data

 ## 15. Updates to This Privacy Policy